eclipsesource/tabris-js/doc/widgets.md

 ### `set(properties)`

-Set a number of widget properties at once.
+Sets a number of widget properties at once.
 Returns the widget itself.

 Parameters: